The Setting File

 inbox_length: 6

-issue_link: "https://github.com/Inboxen/Inboxen/issues"
+issue_link: "https://codeberg.org/Inboxen/Inboxen/issues"

 language_code: "en-gb"